 The Racial Disparities In Breast Cancer Diagnosis & Treatment

-From inadequate maternal health for Black women to higher COVID-19 infection and mortality rates, it's clear that the racial disparities in health care are widespread.
+From inadequate maternal health for Black women to higher COVID-19 infection and mortality rates, it's clear that the racial disparities in health care1 are widespread.
 October is Breast Cancer Research Month, which means many people and organizations are honoring breast cancer survivors and advocating for medical advances.
 But while the spotlight is on breast cancer, we can't ignore the gaping differences between the diagnosis and treatment of Black and white individuals.

 The racial disparities in breast cancer treatment.

-A study published in the journal Advances in Experimental Medicine and Biology says the number of new breast cancer cases are similar between Black and white women; however, Black women are more likely to be diagnosed at younger ages.
+A study published in the journal Advances in Experimental Medicine and Biology says the number of new breast cancer cases are similar between Black and white women; however, Black women are more likely to be diagnosed at younger ages2.
 Catching cancer early is often regarded as promising since it means earlier and less aggressive treatment.
 "Yet, Black women are more likely to die from breast cancer at every age," the study writes.

 The reason being, while breast cancer is affecting many Black people earlier in life, that does not mean doctors are catching it in its earliest stage.
 In fact, Dorraya El-Ashry, Ph.D., chief scientific officer at the Breast Cancer Research Foundation (BCRF), says these diagnoses usually come at later stages of the disease.